Dulles International Airport: Growth

-The era of wide-body jets began on January 15, 1970, when First Lady Pat Nixon christened a Pan Am Boeing 747-100 at Dulles in the presence of Pan Am chairman Najeeb Halaby.
+The era of wide-body jets began in 1970, when First Lady Pat Nixon christened a Pan Am Boeing 747-100 at Dulles in the presence of Pan Am chairman Najeeb Halaby.
 Rather than a traditional champagne bottle, red, white, and blue water was sprayed on the aircraft.
 Pan Am's first Boeing 747 flight was from New York–JFK to London Heathrow Airport.

-On December 26, 1973, President Richard Nixon flew from Dulles to Los Angeles on board a United Airlines McDonnell Douglas DC-10 commercial flight instead of on Air Force One.
+The day after Christmas 1973, President Richard Nixon flew from Dulles to Los Angeles on board a United Airlines McDonnell Douglas DC-10 commercial flight instead of on Air Force One.
 This was due to a nationwide fuel shortage caused at the time by the Arab oil embargo.
 Less than two years later, on May 24, 1976, supersonic flights between the U.S. and Europe began with the arrival of a British Airways Concorde from London–Heathrow and an Air France Concorde from Paris–Charles De Gaulle; both planes were lined nose-to-nose at Dulles for photos.

-On June 12, 1983, the Space Shuttle Enterprise arrived at Dulles atop a modified Boeing 747 after touring Europe and before returning to Edwards Air Force Base.
+In 1983, the Space Shuttle Enterprise arrived at Dulles atop a modified Boeing 747 after touring Europe and before returning to Edwards Air Force Base.
 Two years later Enterprise returned and was placed in a storage hangar near Runway 12/30 to await construction of a planned expansion to the National Air and Space Museum.
-Enterprise left Dulles on April 27, 2012, for its new home at the Intrepid Sea, Air & Space Museum in New York City.
+Enterprise left Dulles in 2012 for its new home at the Intrepid Sea, Air & Space Museum in New York City.

-On June 1, 1985, New York Air began a small hub operation at Dulles, with 35 daily flights to eight cities in Florida and the northeastern United States.
+In 1985, New York Air began a small hub operation at Dulles, with 35 daily flights to eight cities in Florida and the northeastern United States.
 Colgan Airways became a feeder carrier for New York Air with additional service to smaller cities known as New York Air Connection.
 In 1987, the airline merged into Continental Airlines, which maintained the hub operation until 1989.
-On October 10, 1985, Presidential Airways opened its hub at the airport, and it soon began a series of code-shares – first with Pan Am from mid-1986 through early 1988, then as Continental Express on behalf of Continental Airlines between mid-1987 and mid-1988, and finally as United Express, on behalf of United Airlines, from mid 1988 until Presidential ceased operations on December 5, 1989.
+Also in 1985, Presidential Airways opened its hub at the airport, and it soon began a series of code-shares – first with Pan Am from mid-1986 through early 1988, then as Continental Express on behalf of Continental Airlines between mid-1987 and mid-1988, and finally as United Express, on behalf of United Airlines, from mid 1988 until Presidential ceased operations on December 5, 1989.

 United hub years, 1986 – present

-On May 1, 1986, United Airlines began service on 16 new domestic routes creating a hub status at Dulles.
+In 1986, United Airlines began service on 16 new domestic routes creating a hub status at Dulles.
 Many more domestic routes and new overseas routes would later be added.
 Air Wisconsin and Presidential Airways soon became feeder carriers for United operating as United Express.